 The PhD program has a hybrid delivery model.
 Applicants to the program have the option to participate either in-person on campus (traditional format) or remotely via zoom (on-line format).
 Individuals select one format upon admission, but they are free to change formats each semester.
 Students enrolled in the on-line format will participate in synchronous course offerings via zoom with the in-person students.

 You can work with faculty who have a wide variety of research interests.
 Invaluable mentoring by faculty members and collegial interactions among doctoral students support the development of nurse researchers.
 Click each researchers' name at the bottom of this page for a video from them about their research program.
 Doctoral students have the opportunity to participate in faculty members' research programs, such as psychosocial and biobehavioral interventions for prevention and treatment of cardiovascular and pulmonary diseases, promoting self-management of chronic illnesses, mental health, rural health, genomics, peri-operative nursing, substance abuse, health services research, tobacco policy and smoking cessation, occupational health and safety, health disparities, health risks in pregnant women, and more.

 There are two entry points to the PhD Program:

-Post-BSN Option: for those who wish to build on their BSN degree to become active nurse researchers and contribute to the development of science that improves health outcomes.
+Post-BSN and Post-MSN Option: for those who wish to build on their BSN degree to become active nurse researchers and contribute to the development of science that improves health outcomes.
 This option also includes those with an earned master's degree who desire to develop research skills that contribute to science, scholarship and improved health outcomes.